majeinfo/chaingun/README.md

           index: first			# OPT must be one of first (default)/last/random
           variable: address		# MAND
           default_value: bob		# used when the regex failed

+  # Simple log...
   - log:
       message: Address value is ${address}

+  # GET with variable interpolation - the variable comes from previous POST response
   - http:
       title: Page 5
       method: GET
       # ${address} is the value extracted from the previous response !
       url: http://server/page5.php?address=${address}

+  # POST with variable interpolation in the request
+  # Extracts value from response using regexps
   - http:
       title: Page 4bis
       method: POST